quayph/quaffa/README.md

 ## Features

-- Uses SSH keys to securly connect to the backup targets.
+- Uses SSH keys to securly connect to backup targets.
 - Can back up multiple target servers, multiple times per day.
 - Configurable pre-backup and post-backup jobs.
-Comes with an included mysqldump script for backing up MySQL or MariaDB databases.
+Comes with an included remote mysqldump script for backing up MySQL or MariaDB databases.
 - Keeps a configurable history of backups.
 - Uses the rsync hardlink method to save space.
 - Every backup is a full backup.
-No need to full then incremental backups and restores.
+No need to alternate full and incremental backups and restores.

-Quaffa is a rewrite of affa backup script by Michael Weinberger originally written in perl for Linux SME Server.
+Quaffa is a rewrite of affa backup by Michael Weinberger originally written in perl for Linux SME Server.

 ## Prerequisites

-- A linux server (tested on Ubuntu 20.04 and CentOS 7.
+- A linux server (tested on Ubuntu 20.04 and CentOS 7).
 Any modern Linux should work with minimal modifications.
 - PHP (tested with 5.4 and 7.4).
 - Composer
+- SSH access to the target server
+#### Install the prerequisits
 On RedHat / CentOS based systems:
 ```
 yum install php composer